 Save Mortimer Forest

 Forest Holidays, a company 15% owned by the Forestry Commission, planned to build 68 large-scale holiday houses with an on-site shop, take-away food facilities, a restaurant, bar and cycle hire facility, near the peaceful beauty spot of High Vinnalls in Herefordshire, near the historic town of Ludlow and just 400 metres from the boundary with Shropshire.

-Recent news is that Forest Holiday have now abandoned these plans.
+Forest Holidays have now abandoned these plans.

 CPRE Shropshire, along with CPRE Herefordshire and the ‘Save Mortimer Forest’ action group strongly opposed the idea, believing that it was a bad deal for wildlife, local people and for the Forestry Commission itself.
 Wildlife habitat would have been destroyed and, although the public would still have had access to the area, visitors to Mortimer Forest – who are attracted by the unspoilt beauty, peace and tranquillity of the forest – would not want to walk through a busy holiday park!
 Effectively, this reduced the area of forest which the public could actually enjoy – and all for a derisory return for the Forestry Commission (although the luxury cabins would have rented out at up to £4,000 per week, the Forestry Commission would have received only £3,000 per cabin, per year.)